AhadAydin/Broadcasting-And-File-Sharing-With-Python/README.md

 This project requires the `socket` module in Python, which is a built-in module for handling networking operations.

-## Contributions

-Contributions to this project are welcome.
-If you have any suggestions, bug reports, or improvements, feel free to open an issue or submit a pull request on the GitHub repository.

 ## License

 This project is licensed under the [MIT License](LICENSE).